svx/plone.appliance/docs/index.rst

 ===================

 After the download is finished you can import it into VirtualBox.
 In order to do that, first you have to *unzip* the file you just downloaded.
-Go into your download folder [or to the folder where you saved the file], *right* click with the moouse on it and choose *unzio*.
+Go into your download folder [or to the folder where you saved the file], *right* click with the mouse on it and choose *unzio*.

 After that is done, please start VirtualBox on your machine.
 If all went well you will see something what will look similar like the picture.